Everyone needs an accountant.

 Can we get a shout-out to all the pro bono accountants?
 Clarke Hayden from "The Good Wife" is a court-assigned trustee that is tasked with watching over Lockhart/Gardner as they struggle to pay off their debts.
-Late receivables, analyzing assets, ping-ponging morality—you know, the usual.
+Late account receivables, analyzing assets, ping-ponging morality—you know, the usual.

 Kevin Malone, Angela Martin, and Oscar Martinez from “The Office"

 "I'm an accountant at a failing paper company in Scranton."

 Kevin, Angela, and Oscar are some of the most recognizable accountants from pop culture.
 Kevin’s lazy, Angela’s uptight, and Oscar is 100% over the daily office idiocy.
 They are insanely relatable and, oftentimes, are the only employees at Dunder Mifflin doing any actual work.

 "Who does your taxes...?"

 Yeah, he gets possessed by a supernatural Terror Dog, but who hasn’t?
 After his sobering events with Zuul, Louis becomes a member of the Ghostbusters staff as their personal accountant and tax attorney.
 Crunching the numbers with a Proton Pack?
 Yes, please!

 Skyler White from "Breaking Bad"

 “How else could you possibly make that kind of money?”

 Nothing says ‘till death do us part’ quite like laundering illicit funds.
 And this former bookkeeper knows exactly what it takes to cover-up a drug empire.
 You might not like her, but you’ve got to respect her.